 - 16. Ms. Damiano, who testified at hearing, is the director of research and development at JBA.
 She has a master's degree in psychological research, as well as her certification as a BCBA, which she received in 2012.
 Her job duties, in addition to performing case management duties, include performing assessments.
 Prior to Claimant, Ms. Damiano had not worked with any high-functioning autistic, collegebound teenagers. - 17.
 Ms. Damiano's assessment included a review of records furnished by the Service Agency and Mother, including Claimant's IPPs, IPP goals prepared by Mother, interviews of Mother on August 20, 2014 and September 26, 2014, and interviews and direct observations of Claimant on August 20, 2014, August 22, 2014, and September 26, 2014.
 Because Ms. Damiano had only eight hours to conduct the assessment, Ms. Damiano limited the assessment to Claimant's home setting, as she did not have adequate time to assess Claimant in the community. - 18.
 At the time of the assessment, Claimant was enrolled in a small private high school with typically developing peers, taking advanced placement courses, and utilized no special education services.
-Claimant engaged in extra-curricular activities such as track/cross country, basketball, baseball, and journalism and yearbook.
-Additionally, Claimant (female) tutored her peers in English and History in her school's tutoring center. - 19.
+Claimant engaged in extra-curricular activities such as track/cross country, basketball, baseball, and journalism and yearbook. - 19.
 During Ms. Damiano's interview of Mother, she expressed generally that Claimant did not possess many skill deficits, but did need prompting to start and finish tasks in a timely manner, and to initiate and complete tasks mote reliably.
-When Ms. Damiano questioned Mother about past behavior intervention for Claimant, Mother refused to provide that information, because Mother had deemed that information irrelevant.
-As such, Ms. Damiano was not aware of whether Claimant had been receiving Applied Behavioral Analysis (ABA) therapy, psychotherapy, or any other behavior intervention.
+She also expressed concerns about Claimant attending to details of his work, organizing, and initiating socially.
+In terms of socialization, Mother expressed that Claimant did not talk with his peers on the phone, and did not make concrete plans with them.
+Mother worried whether he would remain safe in the face of peer pressure to drink or consume drugs at parties, or that someone may take advantage of his impairments.
+Finally, Mother expressed concern that her Claimant may not seek help when needed or navigate his environments safely.

-- 20. Mother expressed concerns about Claimant's general cleanliness and hygiene, communicating social plans with Parents, understanding the "bigger picture" of how her plans can impact other people, whether she will utilize resources when she needs help, how she would handle peer pressure, and whether she will navigate her environments safely. - 21.
+- 20. When Ms. Damiano questioned Mother about past behavior intervention for Claimant, Mother refused to provide that information, because Mother had deemed that information irrelevant.
+As such, Ms. Damiano was not aware of whether Claimant had been receiving Applied Behavioral Analysis (ABA) therapy, psychotherapy, or any other behavior intervention. - 21.
 In regard to Ms. Damiano's interview of Mother, at hearing, Mother indicated Ms. Damiano erroneously stated in her written reports that, at that point in time, she provided all intervention to Claimant.
 In reality, Mother had a team of individuals working with Claimant. - 22.
-Ms. Damiano interviewed Claimant individually and conducted direct observations of her.
-Ms. Damiano discussed with her the areas of strengths and potential deficits as expressed by Mother.
-Ms. Damiano interviewed Claimant in various places of the house, and asked her how she had responded to situations occurring in the past, such as, "How did you know when you were upset/stressed/angry?"
+Ms. Damiano interviewed Claimant individually and conducted direct observations of him.
+Ms. Damiano discussed with him the areas of strengths and potential deficits as expressed by Mother.
+Ms. Damiano interviewed Claimant in various places of the house, and asked him how he had responded to situations occurring in the past, such as, "How did you know when you were upset/stressed/angry?"
 "What are the steps you take to clean your room?"
 "How do you usually plan an outing with your friends?"
-Ms. Damiano also presented her with hypothetical scenarios and abstract, future-oriented questions, based on issues that commonly arose in early adulthood, and included themes such as planning and task-analysis, time management, interpersonal skills, domestic care, household safety, personal care, emotion-regulation, self-advocacy, and strengths and limitations. - 23.
-In the area of planning and task analysis, when asked about her long-term plans, Claimant advised she wanted to attend college, make new friends, and eventually begin a career.
-When Ms. Damiano asked how Claimant intended to accomplish her goals, she outlined steps she would take to apply for college, to write a college research paper, and to address something overwhelming such as cleaning a huge mess.
-Claimant also narrated driving directions from her house to a local shopping mall.
+Ms. Damiano also presented him with hypothetical scenarios and abstract, future-oriented questions, based on issues that commonly arose in early adulthood, and included themes such as planning and task-analysis, time management, interpersonal skills, domestic care, household safety, personal care, emotion-regulation, self-advocacy, and strengths and limitations.